bharathkarumudi/Data-Mining-Machine-Learning/README.md

 # Data-Mining
+Its all about data!
-Lets Do data mining with R.
+Data mining using R.